-During 2016 we incurred a violation because we failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
+During 2018 we incurred a violation because we failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
 These were supposed to be provided no later than 30 days after learning the results.
+This violation was resolved on October 10, 2018.